Shy Glizzy triples up with “Young Jefe 3.”

 Shy Glizzy is absolutely fearless on Young Jefe 3.
 Not only does he hit us with vivid/unadulterated lyrics, but he also sings like a Masked singer, shows tons of emotion, and raps over beats that are meant to f**k clubs up on the album.
 While listening to Young Jefe 3, it’s clear as day that Shy Glizzy knows he’s the greatest thing since a Coronavirus vaccine.
 My one issue with the album is this: When Shy raps on it, it sounds like he’s freestyling (The flows he raps with are beyond basic).

 The guests that feature on Young Jefe 3 all put up solid performances.
-As I stated a few paragraphs ago, Lil Uzi Vert murders his verse on “Right Or Wrong,” Jeremih and Ty Dolla $ign bless “Like That” with authentic R&B vibes, Meek Mill lets his heart bleed on “Feel The Vibe,” and NoCap puts up one of the best hooks on the album on “Situations.”
-I also thought that up-and-comers 3 Glizzy and Taliban Glizzy also put up great performances.
+As I stated a few paragraphs ago, Lil Uzi Vert murders his verse on “Right Or Wrong,” Jeremih and Ty Dolla $ign bless “Like That” with authentic R&B vibes, Meek Mill lets his heart bleed on “Feel The Vibe,” and NoCap puts up one of the best hooks on “Situations.”
+I also think that up-and-comers 3 Glizzy and Taliban Glizzy also put up great performances.

 I think it’s impossible to not feel this Young Jefe 3 album.
 If you are able to get past Shy Glizzy’s cartoonish voice, you will be able to appreciate it more than your firstborn.